marsupialtail/quokka/docs/docs/tutorial.md

 In most scenarios, it is my hope that you don't have to define custom objects, and use canned implementations which you can just import.
 This is similar to how Tensorflow or Pytorch works.
 If you know how to import `torch.nn.Conv2d`, you get the idea.

-Here, we are going to take two CSVs on Disk, join them, and count the number of records in the result: `select count(*) from a and b where a.key = b.key`.
+Here, we are going to take two CSVs on disk, join them, and count the number of records in the result: `select count(*) from a and b where a.key = b.key`.
 You can use the a.csv and b.csv provided in the apps/tutorials folder, or you can supply your own and change the CSV input reader arguments appropriately.

 Without further ado, here's the code: